Diane Ablonczy

 Ablonczy was first elected to the House of Commons in 1993 as the Reform Party Member of Parliament (MP) for Calgary North.
-In the riding redistribution of 1996 the riding of Calgary North ceased to exist and Ablonczy was re-elected as MP for Calgary—Nose Hill in 1997 (Reform Party), 2000 (Canadian Alliance), 2004, 2006, 2008, and 2011 (Conservative Party).
+In the riding redistribution of 1996, the riding of Calgary North ceased to exist and Ablonczy was re-elected as MP for Calgary—Nose Hill in 1997 (Reform Party), 2000 (Canadian Alliance), 2004, 2006, 2008, and 2011 (Conservative Party).
 On July 4, 2013, Ablonczy announced she would not seek re-election in the 2015 federal election.

 Background

-Diane Ablonczy (maiden name Broadway) was born in 1949 in Peoria, Illinois, United States, as the oldest of six children.
+Diane Broadway was born in 1949 in Peoria, Illinois, United States, as the oldest of six children.
 A year later the family moved to Three Hills, Alberta, and Ablonczy grew up in a variety of places in rural Alberta.
 In 1967 she graduated from high school in Lac La Biche.
-In 1973 she received her Education degree from the University of Calgary and subsequently taught English, creative writing and other subjects.
+In 1973 she received her Education degree from the University of Calgary and subsequently taught English, creative writing, and other subjects.

 She married Tom Ablonczy, a well site engineer and refugee of the 1956 Hungarian revolution.
 They had one daughter.
 They ran a barley-growing operation, and in 1980 Diane earned her law degree from the University of Calgary.
-The family moved to Calgary where she had her own general law practice from 1981–1991.
-She was widowed in 1984, and is now married to Ron Sauer.
-She has one daughter, four stepchildren and eight grandchildren.
+The family moved to Calgary where she had her general law practice from 1981 to 1991.
+She was widowed in 1984 and is now married to Ron Sauer.
+She has one daughter, four stepchildren, and eight grandchildren.